 This program provides data on the numbers and kinds of nematodes in the soil and recommendations on needs for control.
-Nematode population thresholds for damage to peanut, cotton, corn, and soybean are available on the Internet at http://ipm-www.ento.vt.edu/states/va.html.
 Soil samples must be collected in the fall no later than November 20.
 Local Extension offices have instructions, sample information sheets, and bags for packaging samples.
 A service charge of \$11 per sample is required at the time of sample submission.